xiangshen-dk/kubernetes-engine-customize-fluentbit/README.md

 1. In the Cloud Console, on the [project selector page](https://console.cloud.google.com/projectselector2/home/dashboard), select or create a Cloud project.

-    **Note**: If you don't plan to keep the resources that you create in this procedure, create a project instead of selecting an existing project.
+    **Note**: If you don't plan to keep the resources you create in this procedure, create a project instead of selecting an existing one.
 After you finish this tutorial, you can delete the project, removing all resources associated with the project.

 1. Make sure that billing is enabled for your Google Cloud project.